protozoa-nz/protozoa-nz.github.io/src/partials/love.md

     <h3>Code</h3>
   </header>

-We dream [new possibilities](http://www.scuttlebutt.nz) into being in our spare time.
-This work brings us foresight about where the web is going, and keeps us sharp.
+We dream into being in our spare time - like social networks which don't need the internet (it already exists, [come join us](http://www.scuttlebutt.nz)).
+Working with new paradigms and interesting constraints brings us foresight about where the web is going, and keeps us sharp.

 </div>